voreille/okapy/docs/installation.rst

     $ git clone git://github.com/voreille/okapy

-Once you have a copy of the source, you can install it with:
+Once you have a copy of the source open a terminal within the okapy director and  you can install it with:

 .. code-block:: console

+    $ pip install numpy # if not already installed
-    $ python setup.py install
+    $ pip install -e .

 .. _Github repo: https://github.com/voreille/okapy